This page groups my research into categories. For a basic list of publications and manuscripts, go to ‘Publications‘.

 Tyler, Matthew.
 2019 (in prep).
 Dyadic unaccusatives and dependent ergative case.

 Tyler, Matthew.
-To appear.
+2019.
 Two kinds of ‘possessor raising’ in Choctaw.
-To appear in Proceedings of the 23rd Workshop on the Structure and Constituency of the Languages of the Americas (WSCLA 23).
+In D. K. E. Reisinger & Roger Yu-Hsiang Lo [eds.]
+Proceedings of the 23rd Workshop on the Structure and Constituency of the Languages of the Americas (WSCLA 23), 106-120.
+Vancouver, BC: UBCWPL.

 Tyler, Matthew.
 2019.
 PCC repair in Basque and Choctaw transitive unaccusatives.
 In Daniel Edmiston, Marina Ermolaeva, Emre Hakgüder, Jackie Lai, Kathryn Montemurro, Brandon Rhodes, Amara Sankhagowit & Michael Tabatowski [eds.]
 CLS 53: Proceedings of the Fifty-third Annual Meeting of the Chicago Linguistic Society, 397-412.
 Chicago, IL: The Chicago Linguistic Society.